HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection

 \subsubsection{Adversarial loss}

-The adversarial loss is the generative component of the perceptual loss, which relates the generator network's training to the discriminator's output.
+The original GAN loss is used as the adversarial loss component of the total loss outlined in \cite{Goodfellow2014}, which relates the generator network's training to the discriminator's output.
 The adversarial loss is defined over all training samples, $M$, as the binary cross-entropy loss

-where $D(G(H_\text{LR}))$ can be interpreted as the probability that $G(H_\text{LR})$, the up-sampled \ac{HRTF} set created by the generator network, is a real \ac{HRTF} set according to the discriminator network $D$ and $y_m$ is the true label.
-In this work, the binary cross-entropy loss was also used for the discriminator loss and, therefore, was the same as \cref{eq:BCE}.